Intro

 Contributing

 Contributions are welcome.
-Suggest new features and bugs via issue.
+Suggest new features and bugs via issues.
 Pull requests are welcome.

 Related projects

 Other frameworks already aim to implement multi-host NixOS configuration; the list is provided below.
 Why another framework?
-1. Because of the following design goal: Plug-and-play, new hosts added, should have minimal configuration already configured according to the existing hosts.
-2. Learning of Nix language and ecosystem.
+Learning the Nix language and ecosystem.

-List of other multi-host configuration framework (feel free to add others):
+List of other multi-host configuration frameworks (feel free to add others):

 Options